Residential Trash & Recycle Collection

 - Animal wastes should be wrapped in plastic bags and tied.

 - Household generated diabetic sharps such as needles and syringes must be placed in a sealed sturdy plastic container such as a laundry detergent container.
 The plastic container must not be clear.
 It must be sealed with duct tape and the words "Not Recyclable" must be written clearly on the container.
 This properly labeled and sealed container can then be placed in the trash.

 - 150 pounds is the maximum weight when full.
 Lids should be closed.

 Unacceptable Trash Items

 The following materials should not be placed in the brown trash container.
-These materials can harm trash collectors, the equipment, and the environment.
+These materials can harm trash collectors, equipment, and the environment.

 - Building and construction debris: